firebase/firebase-ios-sdk/CONTRIBUTING.md

 are as follows:

 #### **[Swift Package Manager]**

 [Swift Package Manager] is built into Xcode and makes it simple to develop projects with multiple dependencies.

-To develop using SwiftPM, simple open the `Package.swift` file in your cloned Firebase copy and select a library scheme to build and develop that library.
+To develop using SwiftPM, open the `Package.swift` file in your cloned Firebase copy (or `open Package.swift` from the command line) and select a library scheme to build and develop that library.

 To learn more about running tests with Swift Package Manager, visit the [Testing](#testing) section.